 - Microfracture: This procedure is usually carried out as part of a simple arthroscopy.
 The edges of the defect are stabilised and the area of bare bone is perforated with a series of small holes placed a few millimetres apart.
 This allows blood and growth factors from the bone to fill the divot.
 In about 70% of patients, a solid plug of scar tissue fills the defect and acts like a new surface.
 This technique is usually the first option for full thickness defects, but is not appropriate for treating all defects or for treating arthritis.
 The technique requires restriction of weight bearing for 6 weeks post-operatively.

-- Osteochondral plugs: This technique (often called mosaicplasty) involves taking a plug of healthy surface cartilage, with its attached underlying bone, from an area of the knee that is not important for bearing load.
+- Osteochondral scaffolds/plugs/transplants: A number of techniques are available for filling or encouraging in-filling of cartilage defects.
+AMIC is a technique involving the placement of a collagen scaffold into a defect which allows for in-filling of durable cartilage scar tissue to act as a new surface.
+Mosaicplasty involves taking a plug of healthy surface cartilage, with its attached underlying bone, from an area of the knee that is not important for bearing load.
 This plug is placed to fill the defect.
 For larger defects, a few plugs are needed - giving the appearance of a ‘mosaic’.
-This technique is limited to small defects because there are limited areas from which plugs can be harvested.
-For massive defects, donor plugs can be used.
-Synthetic plugs (TruFit) are a new technology that can be considered.
-Plug techniques usually involve open surgery on the knee and a number of months recovery time.
+Alternatively Osteochondral Allograft transplantation can be performed for larger defects where bone and cartilage is taken from a donor and matched to a patient’s knee.
+Synthetic plugs are an alternative technology that can be considered.
+These techniques usually involve open surgery on the knee and a number of months recovery time.